-Viscera or 2015 Royal Ballet Dance Review (my title).
-Recorded live at the Royal Opera House on November 12, 2015 in part to honor Carlos Acosta, who retired from the ROB after the performance seen on disc.
-Below is the program in the order each item appears on the video.
-All music is by the Orchestra of the Royal Opera House conducted by Emmanuel Plasson except the Carmen, which is conducted by the arranger Martin Yates.
+2015 Royal Ballet Dance Review (our title).
+Recorded at the Royal Opera House in 2015 in part to honor Carlos Acosta, who retired from the ROB after the performance seen on disc.
+Emmanuel Plasson conducts the Orchestra of the Royal Opera House except for the Carmen segment, which is conducted by the arranger Martin Yates.
 Sergey Levitin serves as Concert Master in all segments.
-Directed for screen by Ross MacGibbon.
+Directed for TV by Ross MacGibbon.
 Keepcase booklet does not give track information or playing times.
-The disc menu is extremely confusing.
-Released 2016, disc was recorded with 48kHz/24-bit sampling rate and has 5.1 dts-HD Master Audio sound output.
+The disc menu is confusing.
+Released 2016, disc has 5.1 dts-HD Master Audio sound output.
 Here are the segments:

-- Viscera choreographed by Liam Scarlett to music from the Piano Concerto No. 1 by Lowell Liebermann.
+Viscera choreographed by Liam Scarlett to music from the Piano Concerto No. 1 by Lowell Liebermann.
 Stars Laura Morera, Marianela Nuñez, and Ryoichi Hirano.
 Also dancing are Yuhui Choe, Meaghan Grace Hinkis, Emma Maguire, Alexander Campbell, Valentino Zucchetti, Olivia Cowley, Isabessa Gasparini, Tierney Heap, Chisato Katsura, Yasmine Naghdi, Nicol Edmonds, Benjamin Ella, and Kevin Emerton.
 Solo piano by Robert Clark.
-Costumes by Liam Scarlett; lighting by John Hall; Assistant Ballet Master Ricardo Cervera; Benesh Notator Amanda Eyles.
+Costumes by Liam Scarlett; lighting by John Hall; Assistant Ballet Master Ricardo Cervera.
 Viscera lasts about 21 1/2 minutes.

-- Afternoon of a Faun choreographed by Jerome Robbins to music of Claude Debussy.
+Afternoon of a Faun choreographed by Jerome Robbins to music of Claude Debussy.
 Stars Sarah Lamb and Vadim Muntagirov.
-Costumes by Irene Sharaff; set and original lighting designed by Jean Rosenthal; lighting design re-created by Les Dickert; staging by Jean-Pierre Frohlich and Jonathan Cope; Ballet Master Jonathan Cope; Benesh Notator Gregory Mislin.
+Costumes by Irene Sharaff; set and original lighting designed by Jean Rosenthal; lighting design re-created by Les Dickert; staging by Jean-Pierre Frohlich and Jonathan Cope; Ballet Master Jonathan Cope.
 Lasts about 11 minutes.

-- Carmen choreographed by Carlos Acosta to music of Georges Bizet (arrangement by Martin Yates who also conducts).
+Carmen choreographed by Carlos Acosta to music of Georges Bizet (arrangement by Martin Yates).
 Stars Marianela Nuñez (Carmen), Carlos Acosta (Don José), Federico Bonelli (Escamillo), Matthew Golding (Fate), Thomas Whitehead (Zuniga), Valentino Zucchetti (Remendado), Thomas Mock (Dancaïre), Kristen McNally (Frasquita), Lara Turk (Mercedes), Artists of the Royal Ballet, and Fiona Kimm (Fortune-Teller).
-Designs by Tim Hatley; lighting by Peter Mumford; Ballet Master Christopher Saunders; Assistant to the Choreographer (Ivan Gil-Ortega); Benesh Notator Anna Trevien.
+Designs by Tim Hatley; lighting by Peter Mumford; Ballet Master Christopher Saunders; Assistant to the Choreographer (Ivan Gil-Ortega).
 Lasts about 59 minutes.

 Some things old and some things new to celebrate great dancers of the ROB and to honor Carlos Acosta on his retirement.
 Grade: B blended grade for entire title